 Step Activity 1 The drill cores were marked where the specimens are to be taken.
 2 The specimens were cut to the specified length according to markings and the cutting surfaces were grinded.
 3 The tolerances were checked: parallel and perpendicular end surfaces, smooth and straight circumferential surface.
 4 The diameter and height were measured three times each.
-The respective mean value determines the dimensions that are reported.
-5 The specimens were then water saturated according to the method described in SKB MD 160.002, version 1.9, and were stored for minimum 7 days in water whereupon the wet density was determined.
+The respectively mean value determines the dimensions that are reported.
+5 The specimens were then water saturated according to the method described in SKB MD 160.002, Version 2.0, (SKB internal controlling document) and were stored for minimum 7 days in water whereupon the wet density was determined.